Redditor's Sister Thinks Aggressive Dog Is Her Baby and Refuses to Give Him Up Even After Biting Her Nieces and Nephews

-From the beginning, Ace was aggressive towards her sister's children, snipping and growling at them and biting them a year later.
+From the beginning, Ace was aggressive towards her sister's children, snapping and growling at them, and biting them a year later.
 The situation escalated when Ace attacked the family's smaller dog, Cali, over food, causing her jaw to fracture and requiring surgery.

 Uglybutterfly0411 suggested that her sister get rid of Ace and stated that she would only bring her daughter to her sister's house if the dog were no longer there.
 However, the sister refused, insisting that the dog posed no threat and was like her "baby."